 Sugar is a major cause of glycation inside your body—a process wherein sugar binds to protein or fat and forms advanced glycation end products (AGEs).
 AGEs contribute to inflammation and are connected with visible signs of aging (including wrinkles, especially on the face), type 2 diabetes and a variety of other diseases.
 Overconsumption of sugar can make you age faster and more visibly, and it can shorten your lifespan.
 Limiting or omitting sugar can be key to longevity and a younger looking appearance.

 Sugar is Actually Worse for Your Heart Than Fat or Salt

 Fat and salt have been trumped by sugar as being most implicated in heart disease.
 James DiNicolantonio, in his review of dozens of studies, concluded that sugar is more dangerous than salt when it comes to cardiovascular risk.

 The New England Journal of Medicine reported that “people with nonalcoholic fatty liver disease are more likely to have a buildup of cholesterol-filled plaque in their arteries, to develop cardiovascular disease, and to die from it.”
 Sugar can cause fat to accumulate in your liver.
 It’s known as lipogenesis—a process whereby sugar causes little fat droplets to collect in your largest internal organ of elimination.

 In 2010 the Journal of the American Medical Association published a study that showed “people who ate the most sugar had the lowest HDL (good cholesterol) and the highest blood triglyceride levels.”

-With all these studies and overwhelming evidence that sugar causes major problems, are you convinced it’s time to ditch the sweets?
-It’s not that hard.
-With a little effort, wise shopping, reading labels, and making yummy treats with natural sweeteners like stevia and coconut sugar, you can get the white villain out of your life for good.
+With all these studies and overwhelming evidence that sugar causes major problems, most people have been convinced that it’s time to ditch the sweets, or at least moderate them a lot more.
+It’s not that hard, really.
+With a little effort, wise shopping, reading labels, and making yummy treats with natural sweeteners, you can keep the white villain at bay.